BrincMM/VentureVerseMiniAppRails/docs/api/v1/api_keys_validate.md

 ### SDK Initialization
 SDKs should call this endpoint during initialization to:
 1. Verify the provided credentials are valid
-2. Retrieve rate limit information for the app
+2. Retrieve rate limit information for the API key
 3. Get developer and app metadata

 ### Example SDK Usage